Health Inspired Dentistry Blog

 Preventing Tooth Loss with Dental Diagnostics...the Periodontal Probe Monday, 19 September 2016

 Wonder what we are looking for when probing your gums and why it is necessary?

-A dental probe is a tiny ruler, which measures in millimeters and is used to determine the health of the gums and bone that lies underneath.
+A periodontal (or dental) probe is a tiny ruler, which measures in millimeters and is used to determine the health of the gums and bone that lies underneath.